cBioPortal/cbioportal/docs/Updating-gene-and-gene_alias-tables.md

 4- Restart cBioPortal (restart webserver) to clean-up any cached gene lists.

 5- You probably also want to update the gene lengths.
-This is dependent on the reference genome you want to use.
-Download .annotation.gtf.gz from the latest GENCODE release from http://www.gencodegenes.org/releases/current.html for hg38 / GRCh38.
-For the hg19 / GRCh37, click on 'Go to GRCh37 version of this release'.
+To do so, download .annotation.gtf.gz of the [latest GENCODE release for hg19 / GRCh37](http://www.gencodegenes.org/releases/26lift37.html) for human and [mm10 / GRCm38](http://www.gencodegenes.org/mouse_releases/current.html) for mouse.

 After downloading, go to your downloads directory, decompress the file and add it as an argument (--gtf) in the next step.